HEWERS89/BB_Gym/README.md

 ### First Time Visitor Goals:
 * As a first time visitor I would want to see with ease what the websites purpose is.
 In this instance, showing a gym with title and highlighting it is a gym.

 * Additionally, I need to easily navigate my way around the website to access the details i need.
+Access to social media and contact details.

+* I would also need to easily find what classes are on offer and what times, to be able to book around my schedule.

 * Furthermore, I would want the site to show the organisation is trustworthly and worth visiting for a membership.

 ### Returning Visitor Goals